 Medical science has made it possible to stop the spread of unsightly genital warts AND stop HPV-related cancer in its tracks!

-Drive by any doctor’s office right now and you’ll see hordes of people lined up outside, impatiently waiting to get their doses of this miraculous vaccine.
+Drive past any doctor’s office right now and you’ll see hordes of people lined up outside, impatiently waiting to get their doses of this miraculous vaccine.

 Ehh… not quite.